-Due to the recent increase in COVID-19 cases related to asymptomatic COVID-positive individuals, Guthrie hospitals will again implement restrictions to visitation.
-To protect patients and staff, the following visitation guidelines will be in place at all Guthrie hospitals, skilled nursing units and long-term care facilities effective Friday, October 9.
+Due to the recent increase in COVID-19 cases related to asymptomatic COVID-positive individuals, Guthrie hospitals has implemented restrictions to visitation.
+To protect patients and staff, the following visitation guidelines are in place at all Guthrie hospitals, skilled nursing units and long-term care facilities effective Friday, October 9.

 Hospital visitation is permitted as follows: